Boston University

 Boston University is located in Boston, Massachusetts.
 It is a private not-for-profit, 4-year or above institution.

-From Wikipedia: Boston University (BU) is a private research university in Boston, Massachusetts.
+From Wikipedia: Boston University (BU) is a private research university in Boston, Massachusetts, United States.
 BU was founded in 1839 by a group of Boston Methodists with its original campus in Newbury, Vermont.
 It was chartered in Boston in 1869.
 The university is a member of the Association of American Universities and the Boston Consortium for Higher Education.
 The university is nonsectarian, though it retains its historical affiliation with the United Methodist Church.
 The university has more than 4,000 faculty members, nearly 38,000 students, and is one of Boston’s largest employers.
 It offers bachelor’s degrees, master’s degrees, doctorates, and medical, dental, business, and law degrees through 17 schools and colleges on three urban campuses.
 The main campus is situated along the Charles River in Boston’s Fenway–Kenmore and Allston neighborhoods, while the Boston University Medical Campus is located in Boston’s South End neighborhood.
 The Fenway campus houses the Wheelock College of Education and Human Development, formerly Wheelock College, which merged with BU in 2018.
 The university is classified among “R1: Doctoral Universities – Very High Research Activity”.
 BU athletic teams compete in the Patriot League and Hockey East conferences, and their mascot is Rhett the Boston Terrier.
 The Boston University Terriers compete in the NCAA Division I. Among its alumni and current or past faculty, the university counts 9 Nobel Laureates, 23 Pulitzer Prize winners, 10 Rhodes Scholars, 6 Marshall Scholars, 14 Academy Award winners, 11 Emmy Award winners, and 9 Tony Award winners.
 BU also has 3 MacArthur Fellows and Fulbright Scholars among its past and present graduates and faculty.
 In 1876, BU professor Alexander Graham Bell invented the telephone in a BU lab.

 Overview of institution